damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

   ```
 - When the attacker tries to change their password, the injected query will be executed → Revealing the admin password.

-**Note:** Not every attack is about stealing information — some just want to destroy your system.
+**Note:** Not every attack is about stealing information — some just want to destroy your system/device.